The Ultimate Catering for Buffet Checklist You Need Now

 • Avoid leaving perishable foods out in direct sunlight, particularly at outdoor events [11]

+If your venue has limited kitchen facilities, plan ahead and arrange any extra equipment, such as ovens or warming units, so you are not scrambling on the day [7].
 Your Private Chef delivers hot buffet dishes in temperature safe boxes with ice packs so that your food stays in the right zone from their kitchen to your table [14].

 Hygiene and replenishment